opsaaaaa/RPG_Wiki/gameplay/combat.md

 The damage is reduced by the targets armor.
 Armor being **STR**, and any armor items or class/race bonuses.

 The damage dealt adds to the current injury level of the combatant.
-Once the injury level exceeds the combatants health they become incapacitated.
+Once the injury level exceeds the combatants health( {% clip Health %} ) they become incapacitated.
 A incapacitated character does not have any actions.
-They roll **D20** a saving throw each round.
+They roll **D20** as saving throw each round.
 If a character fails their saving throw three times then they die.

-The health points is the {% clip Health %}

 {% include table.html tables='attack' %}